colmap/colmap/doc/gui.rst

 Grab movie``.
 This dialog allows you to set individual control viewpoints by choosing ``Add``.
-COLMAP generates a fixed number of frames per second between each control viewpoint by smoothly interpolating the linear trajectory, and to interpolate the employed point and the camera sizes at the time of clicking ``Add``.
-To change the number of frames between two viewpoints or to reorder individual viewpoints, modify the time of the viewpoint by double- clicking the respective cell in the table.
+COLMAP generates a fixed number of frames per second between each control viewpoint by smoothly interpolating the linear trajectory, and to interpolate the configured point and the camera sizes at the time of clicking ``Add``.
+To change the number of frames between two viewpoints or to reorder individual viewpoints, modify the time of the viewpoint by double-clicking the respective cell in the table.
 Note that the video capture requires to set the perspective projection model in the render options.
 You can review the trajectory in the viewer, which is rendered in light blue.
 Choose ``Assemble